 This policy was drawn up with due regard to the former DCSF policy 'Safe to Learn: Embedding anti-bullying work in schools'.
-It has been reviewed in the light of the DfE Guidance 'Preventing and Tackling Bullying' updated July 2017, DfE Cyber-bullying Advice, November 2014, DfE Advice: Sexual violence and sexual harassment between children in schools and colleges September 2021 and National Minimum Standards for Boarding Schools September 2022.
+It has been reviewed in the light of the DfE Guidance 'Preventing and Tackling Bullying' updated July 2017, DfE Cyber-bullying Advice, November 2014, DfE Advice: Sexual violence and sexual harassment between children in schools and colleges September 2021, National Minimum Standards for Boarding Schools September 2022, Keeping Children Safe in Education 2024, and Working Together to Safeguard Children 2023.
 The Senior and Pastoral Deputy Heads have been designated by the Headmistress as the staff responsible for promoting anti-bullying awareness amongst pupils and staff, and for dealing with any reported instances of bullying in the first instance.
+All cases of child-on-child abuse will be referred to the DSL so they can identify pupils who may need additional support.
 The policy applies to pupils and staff both as potential victims and perpetrators of bullying.
 This policy will be reviewed at least every 2 years to ensure that it is kept up to date with best practice.